 3d artist Andrew Weir talked about his experiments with stylised rendering in Unreal Engine 4.
 In this project he wanted to create a little level, which would look similar to The Witness and Firewatch.
-If you want to make something similar, have a look.

 My name is Andrew Weir.
 I am a 21 year old student currently studying Games Design at Sheffield Hallam University.
 I have almost completed my third year, ready to move onto my masters year.
 During my time at university I have had time to learn, but not too much time to polish a final product, until my more recent projects.
 I recently worked on a 12 week 3D art project for the TimeSplitters 2 map Ice Station at the same time as trying my hand in character design for games.
 I am proud of my achievements, but can’t wait to push my future projects further.